Ginkgo Biloba - Natural memory booster

 The original distribution area of Ginkgo Biloba is East Asia.
 At the beginning of the 18th century, it came to Europe on trade routes from Japan, where it has been cultivated as an ornamental plant since then.
 It was also widely used in the United States and South America.
 The oldest ginkgo trees can be found today in their area of origin China, where some specimens up to 5000 years old exist.

 Since the tree species itself is highly cultivated at its place of origin, it has long been discussed among botanists whether natural populations of the Ginkgo Biloba are still present.
-This question has now been settled: DNA analyzes in the mid-2000s showed that individual ginkgo biloba stocks in southwest China - mainly in the Chongqing province - show a significantly higher genetic variability than stocks in other parts of the country, where the tree has been grown as a crop for centuries.
+This question has now been settled: DNA analyses in the mid-2000s showed that individual ginkgo biloba stocks in southwest China - mainly in the Chongqing province - show a significantly higher genetic variability than stocks in other parts of the country, where the tree has been grown as a crop for centuries.
 High genetic variability is a marker for natural occurrence in biology.

 However, ginkgo planting and the consumption of ginkgo seeds have no tradition in the population of the Guizhou Province.
 The cultivation of ginkgo trees only started there around 1980 and therefore does not offer an explanation for the numerous, sometimes very large trees that can be found in the region.
 There are also no ginkgo trees growing near temples, which is an indication of human cultivation.